numericalalgorithmsgroup/dfols/docs/advanced.rst

 Dynamically Growing Initial Set
 -------------------------------
 * :code:`growing.ndirs_initial` - Number of initial points to add (excluding :math:`x_k`).
+This should only be changed to a value less than :math:`n`, and only if the default setup cost of :math:`n+1` evaluations of :code:`objfun` is impractical.
+If this is set to be less than the default, the input value :code:`npt` should be set to :math:`n`.
+If the default is used, all the below parameters have no effect on DFO-LS.
 Default is :code:`npt-1`.
-* :code:`growing.num_new_dirns_each_iter` - Number of new search directions to add with each iteration where we do not have a full set of search directions.
+* :code:`growing.full_rank.use_full_rank_interp` - If :code:`growing.ndirs_initial` is less than :code:`npt`, whether to perturb the interpolated :math:`J_k` to make it full rank, allowing the trust region step to include components in the full search space.
+Default is :code:`True` if :math:`m\geq n` and :code:`False` otherwise (opposite to :code:`growing.perturb_trust_region_step`).
+* :code:`growing.perturb_trust_region_step` - Whether to perturb the trust region step by an orthogonal direction not yet searched.
+This is an alternative to :code:`growing.full_rank.use_full_rank_interp`.
+Default is :code:`False` if :math:`m\geq n` and :code:`True` otherwise (opposite to :code:`growing.full_rank.use_full_rank_interp`).
+* :code:`growing.delta_scale_new_dirns` - When adding new search directions, the length of the step as a multiple of :math:`\Delta_k`.
+Default is 1, or 0.1 if :code:`growing.perturb_trust_region_step=True`.
+* :code:`growing.full_rank.scale_factor` - Magnitude of extra components added to :math:`J_k`.
+Default is :math:`10^{-2}`.
+* :code:`growing.full_rank.svd_scale_factor` - Floor singular values of :math:`J_k` at this factor of the last nonzero value.
 Default is 1.
-* :code:`growing.delta_scale_new_dirns` - When adding new search directions, the length of the step as a multiple of :math:`\Delta_k`.
-Default is 1, but if setting :code:`growing.perturb_trust_region_step=True` should be made smaller (e.g. 0.1).
+* :code:`growing.full_rank.min_sing_val` - Absolute floor on singular values of :math:`J_k`.
+Default is :math:`10^{-6}`.
+* :code:`growing.full_rank.svd_max_jac_cond` - Cap on condition number of :math:`J_k` after applying floors to singular values (effectively another floor on the smallest singular value, since the largest singular value is fixed).
+Default is :math:`10^8`.
 * :code:`growing.do_geom_steps` - While still growing the initial set, whether to do geometry-improving steps in the trust region algorithm, as per the usual algorithm.
 Default is :code:`False`.
 * :code:`growing.safety.do_safety_step` - While still growing the initial set, whether to perform safety steps, or the regular trust region steps.
 Default is :code:`True`.
 * :code:`growing.safety.reduce_delta` - While still growing the initial set, whether to reduce :math:`\Delta_k` in safety steps.
 Default is :code:`False`.
 * :code:`growing.safety.full_geom_step` - While still growing the initial set, whether to do a full geometry-improving step within safety steps (the same as the post-growing phase of the algorithm).
 Since this involves reducing :math:`\Delta_k`, cannot be :code:`True` if :code:`growing.safety.reduce_delta` is :code:`True`.
 Default is :code:`False`.
-* :code:`growing.full_rank.use_full_rank_interp` - Whether to perturb the interpolated :math:`J_k` to make it full rank, allowing the trust region step to include components in the full search space.
-If :code:`True`, setting :code:`growing.num_new_dirns_each_iter` to 0 is recommended.
-Default is :code:`False`.
-* :code:`growing.full_rank.scale_factor` - Magnitude of extra components added to :math:`J_k`.
-Default is :math:`10^{-2}`.
-* :code:`growing.full_rank.svd_scale_factor` - Floor singular values of :math:`J_k` at this factor of the last nonzero value.
-Default is 1.
-* :code:`growing.full_rank.min_sing_val` - Absolute floor on singular values of :math:`J_k`.
-Default is :math:`10^{-6}`.
-* :code:`growing.full_rank.svd_max_jac_cond` - Cap on condition number of :math:`J_k` after applying floors to singular values (effectively another floor on the smallest singular value, since the largest singular value is fixed).
-Default is :math:`10^8`.
 * :code:`growing.reset_delta` - Whether or not to reset trust region radius :math:`\Delta_k` to its initial value at the end of the growing phase.
 Default is :code:`False`.
 * :code:`growing.reset_rho` - Whether or not to reset trust region radius lower bound :math:`\rho_k` to its initial value at the end of the growing phase.
 Default is :code:`False`.
 * :code:`growing.gamma_dec` - Trust region decrease parameter during the growing phase.
 Default is :code:`tr_radius.gamma_dec`.
-* :code:`growing.perturb_trust_region_step` - Whether to perturb the trust region step by an orthogonal direction not yet searched.
-This is an alternative to :code:`growing.full_rank.use_full_rank_interp`.
-Default is :code:`False`.
+* :code:`growing.num_new_dirns_each_iter` - Number of new search directions to add with each iteration where we do not have a full set of search directions.
+Default is 0, as this approach is not recommended.

 References